kochgroup/kinase_nnfp/README.md

 * Pytorch 1.6
 * rdKit 2019.03.4

-A yaml file containing all requirements is provided.
-This can be readily setup using conda.
+A yml file containing all requirements is provided.
+This can be easily setup using conda.

 # Installation